- Full Itinerary

 - Relax and go with the flow of migration; each day brings a new surprise (porch time on the rocking chairs with a view allowed!)

-- Add more island time with a night before and after in Portland as we add twenty or more species to our island list
+- Bookend your island time with time in Portland and Bangor as we add twenty or more species to our island list

 Day 1: Arrivals in Portland, Maine